scottrbrtsn-ata-llc/the-risk-onion/README.md

 - This repository currently does not include a `LICENSE` file.
 - Dates in key artifacts are current through 2026-03-24 (`risk-register/risk_register.md`, `risk-register/risk_kri_catalog.md`).

-If you are new here, start with the plan and rubric, then move straight to the live register and KRI catalog.
+If you are new here, start with the methodology, then the plan and rubric, and then move to the live register and KRI catalog.
 You will get to decision-grade context fastest that way. ✅